RileyFitz/Django-Account-Base/README.md

 ```
 > For this command to work, you cannot have any Users already implemented.
 Refer to the link above to see how to reset a SQLite DB.

+### Templates
+Each template for the user models has had their base template removed to be compatible.
+It is recommended to add your base template to keep consistency between pages.
+The code extend the base template is included as comments in the templates.

 ### In other apps
 There are a couple ways to refer to the new custom user model.
 The code below should work but [here](https://learndjango.com/tutorials/django-best-practices-referencing-user-model) are some other methods to consider.
 ```py